All Episodes

 She's not even teaching American.

-So she'd been called on that.
+So she's been called on that.

-She's been told she can't give the students the tests, the questions, and the answers, so that they all pass it.
+She's been told she can't give the students the tests, the questions, and the answers so that they all pass it.

-It's just Yeah, yeah, yeah.
+Yeah, yeah, yeah.

-Cynthia Tucker, who is herself, folks, you know, uh order a French fries short of a happy meal.
+Cynthia Tucker, who is herself, folks, you know, order a French fries short of a happy meal.

-They're all what jobs.
+They're all what jobs?

-Bring Ahmadini's odd down here.
+Bring Ahmadinezad down here.

-He probably would make more sense, your daughter's class than the teacher that's in there now.
+He probably would make more sense, your daughter's class, than the teacher that's in there now.

-Friend of my friend is my enemy or whatever that phrase is.
+Friend of my friend is my enemy, or whatever that phrase is.

 I was up late last night, ladies and gentlemen.